 The appearance, usability, ease of installation and compatibility are the main factors to consider.
 There is a wide range of gauges available but the best will tick every box.

 Most gauges will allow you to tweak the functionality with programmable alerts or different LED colors.
 If you have made changes to your engine such as a cold air intake, supercharger and other modifications, installing a wideband is recommended.

 Below is a list of the best wideband gauges that provide an easy to read digital display with the ability to make adjustments.

 1. AEM 30-0300 X-Series Wideband Gauge

-AEM are a market leading brand that produce numerous gauges.
-The 30-0300 X-Series model is the brands most highly rated wideband gauge available.
+AEM are a market leading brand that produce a wide range of gauges.
+The 30-0300 X-Series model is their most rated wideband gauge on the market.
 Compared to cheaper alternatives, it has a faster response time for improved feedback control.

 The brand state that it is the fastest responding controller compared to 17 other UEGO controller in an independent study.